harmony-one/1earn/README.md

 ```

 #### Propose
-tools/governance/propose.js - will start a proposing with [the governance contract](contracts/rewards/YearnGovernance.sol).
-Before do that, you need to stake HFI, if you haven't.
+tools/governance/propose.js - will start a proposing with [the governance contract](contracts/rewards/OneEarnGovernance.sol).
+Before do that, you need to stake 1FI, if you haven't.

 ```
 cd tools/governance